510: The Painted Hills

 I can’t believe I ate the whole thing.

-“I can’t believe I ate the whole thing” is an old advertising slogan for Alka-Seltzer.
+“I can’t believe I ate the whole thing” is a line from a 1970s ad for Alka-Seltzer.

 Probably having hallucinations right now of a little wagon coming out of the kitchen cabinet.

-A reference to the old Purina Chuck Wagon dog food ads, in which a dog would chase a tiny horse and covered wagon team across the kitchen floor.
+In Purina Chuck Wagon dog food ads in the 1970s, a dog would chase a tiny horse and covered wagon team across the kitchen floor.

 This exercise will give your dog buns of steel.

-Buns of Steel is a line of exercise videos that focus on developing the gluteus maximus muscles.
+Buns of Steel was an exercise video that came out in the 1980s, focused on developing the gluteus maximus muscles.

 What is this, Camille?

-Camille is a 1936 movie starring Greta Garbo and Robert Taylor.
-Based on a novel by Alexandre Dumas, it tells the story of a courtesan in Paris who falls in love with a young man but leaves him in order to not ruin his life; in the end she falls into poverty and ill health but discovers that her lover still cares for her.
+Camille is a 1936 tearjerker of a film starring Greta Garbo and Robert Taylor.
+Based on a novel by Alexandre Dumas, it tells the story of a courtesan in Paris who falls in love with a young man but leaves him in order to not ruin his life; at the end of the film she expires in his arms from tuberculosis.

 A paraphrase of a line from the 1989 movie The Abyss, starring Ed Harris and Mary Elizabeth Mastrantonio.
 The actual line, spoken by Harris as he’s trying to resuscitate the drowned Mastrantonio: “God damn it, you bitch!
 You never backed away from anything in your life!
 Now fight!
 Fight!
 Fiiiight!”